Skip to content

 SDB628 boost module with a 1k Ohm resistor load

 Then I tested it with a DC motor at 9.3V, the current was on average 100-120mA and the voltage remained constant.
+That was the most current I could take out of this chip, the heaviest load I had at hand.
 I also did not observe any audible switching noise or heating.

 SDB628 module with a DC motor as load, 100mA